+The Association shall have carriage of all formal grievances.

-- 41.06 A representative of the Association shall be present at all stages of the formal grievance and arbitration procedures, and may represent the grievor during those procedures.
+A representative of the Association shall be present at all stages of the formal grievance and arbitration procedures, and may represent the grievor during those procedures.
 In addition, the grievor may be accompanied by another Employee, who may represent the grievor, at all formal stages of the grievance procedures.
-In the context of this Article, the grievor and the Parties may not be accompanied by or represented by legal counsel during the informal stage, Stage 1, or Stage 2 of the grievance procedure. - All written communications required in this Article shall be delivered by either Canada Post Office certified mail or University campus delivery for which acknowledgement of receipt has been obtained.
+A representative from Human Resources and Organizational Development may accompany the Dean or Vice-President at all stages of the formal grievance and arbitration procedures and may assist the Dean or Vice-President during those procedures.
+In the context of this Article, the grievor and the Parties may not be accompanied by or represented by legal counsel during the informal stage, Stage 1, or Stage 2 of the grievance procedure.

+All written communications required in this Article shall be delivered by either Canada Post Office certified mail or University campus delivery for which acknowledgement of receipt has been obtained.
 Such communications will be deemed to have been delivered on the fifth day following posting, unless evidence exists to the contrary.
 Any attempt by an Employee to deliberately avoid receiving a written communication sent under the terms of this Article shall be deemed to constitute receipt of the communication.
-A copy of all communications required by this Article shall be sent to the Association by the University of New Brunswick authority who is sending such communications, and vice versa. - 41.08 Grievances are defined in Article 41.01 and shall be classified as follows (subject to Article 41.09): - a) Individual grievance shall mean a grievance involving an Employee and particular to that Employee. - b) Group grievance shall mean a grievance involving a group of Employees and common to all Employees in that group, which shall be processed as a single grievance. - c) Policy grievance shall mean a grievance initiated by the Association which has general application to the bargaining unit as a whole, or to a clearly definable group within the bargaining unit. - d) University of New Brunswick grievance shall mean a grievance initiated by the University of New Brunswick which has general application to the Association, the bargaining unit as a whole, or to a clearly definable group within the bargaining unit. - The grievor in this Article shall mean the Party, Employee or group of Employees initiating the grievance.
+A copy of all communications required by this Article shall be sent to the Association by the University of New Brunswick authority who is sending such communications, and vice-versa.

+41.08 Grievances are defined in Article 41.01 and shall be classified as follows (subject to Article 41.09):

+- (a) Individual grievance shall mean a grievance involving an Employee and particular to that Employee. - (b) Group grievance shall mean a grievance involving a group of Employees and common to all Employees in that group, which shall be processed as a single grievance. - (c) Policy grievance shall mean a grievance initiated by the Association which has general application to the bargaining unit as a whole, or to a clearly definable group within the bargaining unit. - (d) University of New Brunswick grievance shall mean a grievance initiated by the University of New Brunswick which has general application to the Association, the bargaining unit as a whole, or to a clearly definable group within the bargaining unit.

+41.09 The grievor in this Article shall mean the Party, Employee or group of Employees initiating the grievance.
 Individual and group grievances may be initiated by the Association, or by the Employee(s) involved.